tobykurien/Sparkler/README.md

 * Quick turn-around: in Debug mode, hot code replacement is supported.
 Simply edit your code and reload the web page.
 * Ruby-like code syntax thanks to Xtend
 * Full IDE support in Eclipse (code-completion, refactoring, code formatting, etc.)
+* High-performance: based on high-performance components like Spark, Jetty and Jackson.

 Examples
 ------------